 The winter brings many poeple to Athens as well as Seoul.
 Most visitors come to Athens for the museums, the shopping scene, and the cuisine during these months.
 Additionally, the winter months attract visitors to Seoul because of the museums, the shopping scene, and the cuisine.

 The weather in Seoul can be very cold.
 In the winter, Athens is much warmer than Seoul.
-Typically, the winter temperatures in Athens in January are around 10°C (51°F), and Seoul is about -3°C (27°F).
+Typically, the winter temperatures in Athens in January average around 10°C (51°F), and Seoul averages at about -3°C (27°F).